People all around the world are generating content and sharing their experiences online.

 Meeting the EventBridge Team

-AWS EventBridge is awesome.
+Amazon EventBridge is awesome.
 The features and team behind the service is motivating and inspiring.

 I have been following Nick on Twitter for a while now, and continue to be super impressed with his passion for EventBridge, knowledge and ability to share things with the community.
 EventBridge Atlas gave me the opportunity to meet Nick and discuss some EventBridge Atlas work and also EventBridge in general.
 Awesome!